robintwhite/RandomForest-CMPT726FinalProject/experiments/scripts/README.md

 IMPORTANT: Be sure that you are in the directory mlclass-1777-randomforest/experiments/scripts before running the script.

+Single Experiment Run:

 bash experiments-runner.sh -i ../../preprocessors/hockeydataset.csv -e -t -o sample.csv

+Grid Search Run:

+bash experiments-runner.sh -s "1,2 3,4 5,6" -e -i ../../preprocessors/hockeydataset.csv -o sample-grid.csv

+IMPORTANT: Be sure that the list of CSV for the -s option is quoted!

 Please see the help message for details (-h option).